 Work out what you need for rent, bills, food and leave a bit for a weekly treat (someone’s birthday meal out etc) and SAVE the rest.
-The best way to do this is have it automatically come out and in to a different account that you don’t touch!
+The best way to do this is to have it automatically come out and straight in to a different account that you don’t touch!
 Sure life may seem quiet for a bit but remember you’ll be having the last laugh when you’re drinking from a coconut and uploading your #nofilter beach shots.

 2) Plan Your Food For The Week & Don’t Eat Out…

-I’m not saying you need to plan everything you for the entire week but the better you get at planning your meals, the more you’ll save.
+I’m not saying you need to plan everything you eat for the entire week but the better you get at planning your meals, the more you’ll save.
 You can still eat well, just make sure you’re the one cooking it, not the local restaurant.